-The Charter School's values-based school climate and student discipline system are consistent with the principles of the District's Discipline Foundation Policy, School Discipline Policy and School Climate Bill of Rights resolution in that it uses schoolwide positive behavior support and discipline prevention, implements tiered behavior intervention, employs multiple alternatives to suspension, and provides professional development to teachers, administrators, and staff on all aspects of the Central City Value discipline policies.
+University Prep Value High School's values-based school climate/student discipline system is consistent with the principles of the District's Discipline Foundation Policy, School Discipline Policy and School Climate Bill of Rights resolution in that it uses schoolwide positive behavior support and discipline prevention; implements tiered behavior intervention; employs multiple alternatives to in-school and out-of-school suspension; and, as described in Element 1, provides professional development to teachers, administrators, and staff on all aspects of the UPVHS discipline policies.

-Central City Value High School maintains a positive behavior philosophy, with modeling and reinforcement of positive behavior and lifestyle choices.
+University Prep Value maintains a positive behavior philosophy, with modeling and reinforcement of positive behavior and lifestyle choices.
 Discipline policies focus on the students' rights and responsibilities while on school grounds and at school activities, as well as the school's options for dealing with challenging behavior.
-Central City Value uses alternatives to suspension to support students when behavioral missteps occur, including conversation with teachers or administrators, Community Time sessions in which students are able to reflect on their actions and make amends to the community, and tiered interventions of increasing severity.
-(See "Interventions Rather than Sanctions" below.)
-Following general principles of due process, Central City Value's discipline policies shall not be discriminatory, arbitrary or capricious.
+UPVHS uses alternatives to suspension to support students when behavioral missteps occur, including conversations with teachers, administrators and parents; Community Time sessions in which students are able to reflect on their actions and make amends to the community; and tiered interventions of increasing severity.
+(See "Preference for Interventions Over Sanctions" below.)
+Following general principles of due process, the UPVHS discipline policies shall not be discriminatory, arbitrary or capricious.
 The policies are adapted as needed to take account of the provisions of the IDEA and other considerations common to students with special needs.